Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

 If the account-keys.json file is encrypted then it must first be decrypted.
 This can be done with the :ref:`utils tool<downloads-auxiliary-tools>`.

-The initial account keys cannot be directly imported into concordium-client.
+The initial account keys cannot be directly imported into ``concordium-client``.

 Format of the key files
 -----------------------